pytorch/xla/TROUBLESHOOTING.md

 To diagnose issues, we can use the execution metrics and counters provided by _PyTorch/XLA_ The **first thing** to check when model is slow is to generate a metrics report.

-Metrics report is extremely helpful in diagonsing issues.
+Metrics report is extremely helpful in diagnosing issues.
 Please try to include it in your bug report sent to us if you have it.

 ## Get A Metrics Report